 What’s the best start time for me?
 The full race has three separate starts (Early Bird; 8:00; 9:00).
 While each start time has a designation (Trekker, Runner, Racer), we want you to start at whichever time you are most comfortable. (*racers under the age of 18 may not start at 9:00am unless they partner with another racer)

 Will there be a cutoff on registration?
 Due to increased popularity, and the need to limit the number due to considerations of environmental impact and race logistics, early registration is open to only returning Patch Sprinters.
-In 2018, registration was cutoff at 112 racers and trekkers, and closed on April 29; we highly encourage early registration to guarantee a spot.
-The registration fee increases on March 15.
-Those registering after April 30 may be denied a T-shirt and aid supplies, as those items will be ordered based on an estimated turnout.
+In 2019, registration was cutoff at 113 racers and trekkers, and closed on May 9; we highly encourage early registration to guarantee a spot.
+The registration fee increases on March 1.
+Those registering after April 30 may be denied a hat and aid supplies, as those items will be ordered based on an estimated turnout.

 Course Profile (Click for full size)

 I have a friend/family member who doesn’t want to run or trek, but does want to be part of the festivities.
 Are they allowed?
 Everyone is welcome!
-While we would encourage them to take part as a volunteer, they are welcome to register as a donor or spectator.
-There will be a small charge for non-registrants to attend our parties and, while supplies last, purchase a t-shirt.
+While we would encourage them to take part as a volunteer, they are welcome to register as a donor or guest.
+There will be a small charge for guests to attend our parties and, while availability lasts, stay overnight.

 How will I get from the finish back to the start?
 We will provide transportation.
 In addition, you may make arrangements (during registration) to have a few articles of clothing/supplies brought to the finish area.